What Is Cyber Insurance?

 • Organizational: What kind of third-party data do you store or process on your computer systems?

-• Legal & Compliance: Are you aware of any disputes over your business website address and domain name?
+• Legal and compliance: Are you aware of any disputes over your business website address and domain name?

-• Policies & Procedures: Do you have a business continuity plan in place?
+• Policies and procedures: Do you have a business continuity plan in place?

 • Technical: Do you utilize a cloud provider to store data or host applications?

-Now that you know the basics of cyber insurance, you can be better prepared when the time comes to get insured.
-As I mentioned in the beginning, shoring up your vulnerability to cyber incidents goes a long way toward helping you acquire cyber insurance and get the best premiums possible.
-One great way to get started is to establish a solid backup strategy with an offsite, immutable backup.
-And you can do all of that with Backblaze B2 Cloud Storage as the storage backbone for your backup plan.
-Get started today safeguarding your backups in Backblaze B2.
+Now that you know the basics of cyber insurance, you can be better prepared if and when the time comes to get insured.
+Shoring up your vulnerability to cyber incidents goes a long way toward helping you acquire cyber insurance and get the best premiums possible.
+You can start by protecting business workstations with automatic backups and by protecting virtual machines (VMs), servers, and network attached storage (NAS) data for BC and disaster recovery (DR).